History of Disney Channel: 1997–2001: Zoog era and first live-action originals

 Zoog Disney was introduced in August 1998, and was the most distinct of the three blocks, compromising Disney Channel Original Series aimed at preteens and teens.
-The afternoon-to-late evening lineup was hosted by anthropomorphic robot/alien hybrid characters called the "Zoogs" (who were originally two-dimensional figures, but were redesigned as cel shaded anime-esque figures and given mature voices in 2000) and was designed to encourage viewer interactivity between television and the Internet.
+The afternoon-to-late evening lineup was hosted by anthropomorphic robot/alien hybrid characters called the "Zoogs" (who were originally two-dimensional figures, but were redesigned as cel shaded anime-esque figures and given mature voices in 2000) and was designed to encourage viewer interactivity between television and the internet.
 The Zoog Disney brand would later expand, with most of the channel's weekend schedule (outside of Vault Disney and Playhouse Disney) becoming part of the "Zoog Weekendz" umbrella block from June 2000 to August 2002.

-Original programming on Disney Channel began to increase during this period starting with the sitcom Flash Forward, and would increase in the following years with shows like The Famous Jett Jackson in 1998 and So Weird in 1999, and into the early 2000s with Lizzie McGuire – whose star Hilary Duff became the first lead actor or actress in one of the channel's original series to cross over into music through a record deal with co-owned music label Hollywood Records.
+Original programming on Disney Channel began to increase during this period starting with the sitcom Flash Forward, and would increase in the following years with shows like The Famous Jett Jackson in 1998 and So Weird in 1999, and into the early 2000s with Lizzie McGuire, whose star Hilary Duff became the first lead performer in one of the channel's original series to cross over into music through a record deal with co-owned music label Hollywood Records.

 In 1999, Disney Channel placed a mandate to cable operators that continued to carry it as a premium service to move the channel to a basic cable tier or stop carrying it altogether, stipulating that it would not renew carriage agreements with providers (such as Time Warner Cable and Comcast, the last major cable providers to carry the channel as a pay service) that chose to continue offering the network as a premium channel.
 Starz acquired first-run premium television rights to live-action Walt Disney Pictures films in 1999; animated films between 1999 and 2002 were made available to pay-per-view for the first time, and some later made their post-PPV premiere during ABC's The Wonderful World of Disney program.
 Starz broadcast both Disney's animated and live-action films released between 2003 and 2015.

 With the shift towards children as its target audience, some of the off-network programs acquired by the channel during the early-mid 2000s (such as Boy Meets World and later Sister, Sister) began to be edited for content such as profanity and sexual references that were deemed inappropriate for younger audiences.
-The music videos and concert specials that Disney Channel had been airing since the 1997 rebrand were dropped by this time, citing the inability to obtain revenue from the artists' CD sales and lack of exclusivity for the videos; soon after, Disney Channel began featuring music videos from artists signed to Disney's in-house record labels Hollywood Records and Walt Disney Records, and songs featured in Disney-produced feature films.
+The music videos and concert specials that Disney Channel had been airing since the 1997 rebrand were removed by this time, citing the inability to obtain revenue from the artists' CD sales and non-exclusivity for the videos; soon after, Disney Channel began featuring music videos from artists signed to Disney's in-house record labels Hollywood Records and Walt Disney Records, and songs featured in Disney-produced feature films.